©2019 Copyright by Raymond Cannefax

 Backtracking to the campground, I realized that if it hadn't been for that lizard, I’d have hiked another mile-and-a-half to the first ruin before realizing I didn't have a battery in my camera.
 I regretted not being able to photograph the lizard.
 Rather than angry I was thankful for the encounter with the lizard.
 That gorgeous little guy saved me from an extensive hike before being able to take the first photo of the ruins.
 Four-and-a-half miles equates to a little more than an hour, at a brisk pace.
 The morning light necessary for my photos would have passed because the sun would be more than an hour or more higher in the sky.

 Reaching camp, I spotted the battery on the picnic table.
-The colors of of the two were similar.
-Justification for such an idiotic and careless mistake was not acceptable.
-I had screwed up and was thankful for that wonderful lizard basking in the morning sun's rays, on top of that boulder.
+Justification for such an idiotic and careless mistake was unacceptable.
+I had screwed up and was thankful for that wonderful lizard basking in the morning sun's rays, on top of that boulder; a new Lizard King.

 Trailer people were up, and the smell fresh coffee permeated the campground air.
-I fought the urge to knock on a trailer door and explain my plight of the visitor center not having coffee for visitors.
+I fought the urge to knock on a trailer door and beg for a cup before returning to the trail, and explain my plight of the visitor center not having coffee for visitors.
 Time was the pressing matter that had me skip my morning cup.

 Aside from providing me the photo opportunity that had escaped me throughout this trip, that lizard saved me from hiking all the way to the first ruin, by causing me to realize I’d forgotten the camera's battery early into that hike.
 Aside from helping me out, it also seemed to sense my desire to photograph it and waited for my return.
 Perhaps this lizard was as anxious to be photographed as I was to photograph it – symbiotic.
-I acknowledged I was done and verbally extended my thanks several times.
-With my last offering of thanks, the lizard bobbed its head up and down, did a few four legged push-ups, and slowly moved toward the edge of the rock, stopping once more before dropping off into the bushes, and turned its head toward me as if to say good-by.
+I acknowledged I was done and verbally extended my thanks several times more.
+With my last offering of thanks, the lizard bobbed its head up and down, did a few four legged push-ups, and slowly moved toward the edge of the rock, stopping once more and turned its head toward me as if to say good-by.
 As our eyes locked, there appeared a clear connection.
 Then it ambled off, into the brush.
-I stood there momentarily in amazement of what had transpired.
+I stood there momentarily in amazement of what had transpired before ambling off toward the ruins..

 Throughout his life, Morrison stated his belief that the spirit of a dying Pueblo had slipped into his soul when his family stopped at an horrific traffic accident inside Arizona's Pueblo reservation.
-Jim was only four years old at that time.
 Could such a thing happen?
 No one knows.

 Do spirits of those passing from this world to the next world occasionally enter the souls of those still in this world to guide them?
 No one knows.

-Clearly the lizard incident provoked considerable thought and imagining things that may or may not be real.
-Is it possible, as insane as it may sound, that I could have encountered the spirit of Jim Morrison, the Lizard King, among the ruins and spirits of the Ancients?
+Clearly the lizard incident provoked considerable thought and allowing me to imagine things that may or may not be real.
+Is it possible?
+As insane as it may sound, could I have encountered the spirit of Jim Morrison, the Lizard King, among the ruins and spirits of the Ancients?
 What reasons could there be for the lizard helping me recognize I'd forgotten my battery, and then waiting for me to photograph it, as though it knew that it was all part of my day's mission?
 What prompted me to dial up The Doors outside of Montezuma Creek?
 I hadn't listened to The Doors in ages.
-What could be responsible for all these things?
+What could have been the reasons for all these things?
 No one knows

 I was in the high-plains desert of a West where much wild still remains and ancient mystery exists.
-Why not Willy or Emmilou or John Prine or Pink Floyd?
+Why not Willy or Emmilou?
+Why not the great song writer, John Prine or Pink Floyd?
 Why not music I enjoy regularly, music by Cohen, CSN, Young, Dylan?
 Why The Doors?
-Perhaps the best answer to these questions and the questions I’ve not stumbled upon yet is quite simple: No one knows.
+Perhaps the best answer to these questions and the questions I have not yet stumbled upon is quite simple: No one knows.

 I am addicted to music.
 That I do know.

-In my research for this essay I learned material about Jim Morrison I’d not learned or heard of in the past.
+In my research for this essay I learned material about Jim Morrison I had not heard of before.
 I also know that the correct spelling of Lizzard is with one 'z'.

-At the age of four, in the family car outside of Albuquerque, Jim's father stopped at an horrific automobile accident involving a truck that had been occupied by nine Pueblo Indians.
+In the family car outside of Albuquerque, Jim Morrison's father stopped at an horrific automobile accident involving a truck that had been occupied by nine Pueblo Indians.
 His father arranged for another passing car to send help and, along with Jim, remained on the scene until help arrived.
 Some of the Pueblo in the accident were alive, some were dead, and others were dying.
 Morrison’s mother is claimed to have said that Jim screamed, "I want to help, I want to help!
 They're dying, they're dying!"
+Jim was only four years old.

-While his mother held Jim in her arms, his father told him that it was a dream, and what he was seeing really had not happen.
+While his mother held Jim in her arms, his father, trying to sooth him, told Jim that it was a dream, and what he was seeing really had not happen.
 Morrison later described the event as "the most important moment of my life."
-He believed the, and continued to firmly believe that as his father's car pulled away, an Indian died and that Indian’s soul passed into Jim's body.
+He believed then, and continued to firmly believe that as his father's car pulled away, an Indian died and that Indian’s soul passed into Jim's body.
 Could it be possible that the soul in the Pueblo who died had been previously occupied by a soul of an Ancient?
 No one knows.

 It is interesting to read the lyrics to Celebration of the Lizard King.
 The songs seem filled with numerous messages about things other than what we normally encounter in life.